 When Then A new protocol is determined to be HGT research The protocol should be assigned according to the Assignment section of the Primary/Team Reviewer System procedure.
-Assistance: Consult with the IRB Administrator if you are not sure the protocol involves gene transfer.
-An HGT is submitted for the initial IRB review The HGT protocol submission should include the following: • Proof of an Investigational New Drug (IND) number (from the FDA) provided in the drug section (Section O) in BRAIN ESP1
+Assistance: Consult with the Director of Research Compliance-IRB if you are not sure the protocol involves gene transfer.
+An HGT is submitted for the The HGT protocol submission should include the following: initial IRB review • Proof of an Investigational New Drug (IND) number (from the FDA) provided in the drug section (Section O) in BRAIN ESP1